The Senior Dogs Project "Blessed is the person who has earned the love of an old dog."

 |From Dr. Jon's column, www. petplace.com

-Amounts vary considerably, based on factors such as growth rate and size of the adult dog, types of food and unforeseen medical conditions.
+Costs will vary considerably based on factors such as growth rate and size of the adult dog, types of food and unforeseen medical conditions.
 Generally, puppies require more routine medical attention than adult dogs.
 However, statistics show that older animals (those over eight years old) will require more veterinary care than younger adults.
 You should also note that costs vary among stores, veterinarians and region of the country.
 Of course, a serious illness or injury, especially one requiring hospitalization, can very easily inflate this figure by several thousand dollars.
 It is also dependent upon the level of comfort you lavish on your dog.
 Doggy daycare and regular grooming sessions will quickly add to the tally.

 |More notes on adoption....|